 It is worth checking after official patches that any extensive mods or Script mods you have installed are compatible with that current version of the game, and if not, turning them off until they are updated in order to prevent any crashes or bugs appearing in your game.

 How to find Sims 4 custom content in-game

 To check your custom content and mods have been installed correctly, you can view this in-game by pressing ESC, then go to ‘Game Options’, then ‘Other’, and clicking ‘View custom content’.
 The game should list everything that it has successfully installed.

 All content relating to a Sim’s visuals, from skin tones down to accessories and clothing, will be in Create-A-Sim mode.
 Downloaded objects will be viewable in Buy and Build Mode, which you can filter by custom content only by heading to ‘Filter Items’ on the right hand side, selecting ‘Content’, and then ticking ‘custom content’ from the drop down menu.

 Downloaded Lots and Sims can be found by heading to the Gallery and going to ‘My Library’.
 Remember to tick ‘Include custom content’ from the left hand menu, as this will be unticked by default and will prevent you from viewing anything you have downloaded.

-There’s a plethora of places that you can download Sims 4 custom content and mods from, and we’ve outlined some of the best places to browse below:
+There are a plethora of places that you can download Sims 4 custom content from.
+Check our guide to the best Sims 4 CC downloads, or browse some of the great sites listed below:

 - Modthesims.info: One of the biggest Sims 4 custom content sites that contains what feels like a bottomless pit of Sims 4 CC for you to explore.